 Our Perfect Privacy Review has more info and test results.

-2. OVPN – A Swedish IPv6 VPN service
+OVPN – Privacy-focused IPv6 VPN service

 OVPN is a VPN service based in Sweden that is heavily focused on privacy.
 And like Perfect Privacy, OVPN has offered IPv6 support for the past few years.
-It is also a verified no logs VPN, having had their no-logs policy challenged (and verified) in court.
+It is also a verified no-logs VPN, having had their no-logs policy challenged (and verified) in court.

 OVPN performed well in our tests for the OVPN review.
 We found it to be fast, reliable, and user-friendly.
-And while it is somewhat limited on streaming support, it is still a VPN that works with Netflix for a select few regions.
+And while it is somewhat limited in streaming support, it is still a VPN that works with Netflix for a select few regions.
 Below is the OVPN Windows VPN app we tested out.
 Notice that you can enable/disable IPv6 directly in the settings area:

 OVPN also now supports the WireGuard VPN protocol.
 WireGuard is a newer VPN protocol that delivers excellent performance and upgraded security.
 In our tests, we have found WireGuard to significantly outperform OpenVPN and other legacy protocols.
 Similarly, VPNs with WireGuard usually outperform VPNs with (only) OpenVPN by a large margin.
 You can see this in the NordVPN vs IPVanish comparison.